learning-zone/angular-basics/performance-tuning/README.md

 ### Service Workers (PWA) in Angular

-Angular applications, as single-page applications, are in a prime position to benefit from the advantages of service workers.
-Starting with version 5.0.0, Angular ships with a service worker implementation.
-Angular developers can take advantage of this service worker and benefit from the increased reliability and performance it provides, without needing to code against low-level APIs.

 Angular's service worker is designed to optimize the end user experience of using an application over a slow or unreliable network connection, while also minimizing the risks of serving outdated content.

 The Angular service worker's behavior follows that design goal: